PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     Upon clicking the **edit** button you will land at an `Edit template snippet` page showcasing all the set commands retrieved from the config diff.
-Here is where we can get into working with a cool templating language called `Jinja`_ to allow for variable value substitution within our skillets.
-Thankfully with this skillet editor tool there is a very simple and easy way to transform text within our set commands into Jinja variables.
+Here is where we can get into working with a cool templating language called `Jinja`_, to allow for user inputted value substitution within the variables in our skillets.
+Thankfully with this skillet editor tool there is a very simple and easy way to transform plain text within our set commands into Jinja variables.
 Click into the small blue **Edit** button near the bottom right of the screen again.

     .. image:: /images/set_command_tutorial/set_command_snippet_edit.png
         :width: 600